bilal-fazlani/splitcsv/README.md

 The below command will take large-file.csv and split it vertically into 3 files.
 First file will have 10 columns, 2nd file will have 5, and the 3rd will have 12.
 If there are more columns in the original file, they will be ignored.

-If there are fewer columns in the original file, they will be skipped too.

 ```bash
 splitcsv -i ~/Downloads/large-file.csv -p 10,5,12